 It’s important not to allow bears or other animals such as deer, marmots, squirrels, mice, and various birds to take advantage of your improperly stored food.
 Proper food storage is essential for the safety of humans and bears.
 Bears have an extremely acute sense of smell – 2100 times better than human’s and 7 times better than blood hound’s.
 Both black and brown bears are opportunistic animals that can eat nearly anything.
 These omnivorous creatures will take advantage of easily available food sources so you need to make sure that you store your food and leftovers into bear-resistant containers.
 This means that any unopened food (the same goes for leftovers as well as for any tampons used by menstruating women), toiletries, soap, deodorant, and medications should be properly stored in a bear canister.

 #5 Think in advance about how to avoid injuries and what to do if someone else is injured

 Mental preparation related to injury can be useful even life-saving at certain times.
 Think in advance how to avoid injuries when camping or wilderness backpacking in bear country as well as what to do if you or someone else is injured.
 Get prepared to act quickly and without panic when a bear charges you, your companion or someone else.
-Have some first-aid training, a first-aid kit (if you cannot build-up one yourself and you have to buy a pre-assembled first aid kit, we recommend the EVERLIT 250), and various means of communication such as a mobile or satellite phone, signal mirrors, etc. Especially in remote areas, these mean the difference between life and death.
+Have some first-aid training, a first-aid kit (if you cannot build-up one yourself and you have to buy a pre-assembled first-aid kit, we recommend this emergency trauma kit), and various means of communication such as a mobile or satellite phone, signal mirrors, etc. Especially in remote areas, these mean the difference between life and death.

 Groups of four or more people can be a great deterrent to a bear.
 Yelling, making a lot of noise, and throwing rocks and sticks are among the things that can make you appear formidable enough to help keep bears from attacking.
 Large parties also have enough people so that some can attend to injuries while others go for help.